Condition Care Guide

 Oral thrush is most often diagnosed by simply having a doctor or dentist examine the white lesions; occasionally a tiny sample is examined under a microscope.
 If thrush occurs in older children or teens who have no other risk factors, it is advisable to see a doctor, as an underlying condition such as diabetes may be involved.
 Thrush that colonizes the esophagus can be dangerous.
 If this happens, a doctor may recommend a throat culture, endoscopic examination, or an upper GI test such as a barium swallow.

-Over the counter antifungal medications and topical creams are often recommended, as is taking acidophilus or eating foods containing probiotics.
+Over the counter antifungal medications and topical creams are often recommended, as is taking acidophilus or eating foods containing probiotics as thrush treatments.
 If thrush is found in a nursing baby, keeping nipples and pacifiers well cleansed is also important.
 For those with HIV/AIDS, prescription antifungal medications such as amphotericin B may be used when other medications do not prove helpful.

 What are the therapies Dr. Weil recommends?